Vascular Surgery Patient Information

 The vascular experts at The Iowa Clinic can diagnose and provide treatments for the different types of vascular disease.
 Sometimes vascular surgery is a necessary part of treatment.
 This is especially true for individuals diagnosed with peripheral vascular disease.

 Peripheral vascular disease is a build-up of plaque in the arteries outside of your heart (peripheral arteries) that reduces the flow of blood.
-As a result, some parts of your body don’t get the oxygen they need.
-Frequently, this narrowing of the arteries called atherosclerosis is not confined to one artery but may involve arteries in other areas as well.
-Some of the more commonly affected peripheral areas are the arteries in the legs, arms, kidneys and neck.
+As a result of this build-up, some parts of your body don’t get the oxygen they need.
+Frequently, this narrowing of the arteries — called atherosclerosis — is not confined to one area of the body.
+It may involve arteries in other areas as well.
+Some of the more commonly affected peripheral arteries are in the legs, arms, kidneys and neck.

-Aortic aneurysms can be repaired with both stent-grafts and open surgery.
+Vein surgeons at The Iowa Clinic can repair aortic aneurysms with stent-grafts and open surgery.
 Acute leg swelling due to blood clots may need treatment with drugs or interventions.
-Varicose veins or leg ulcers due to vein problems may need intensive medical treatment, surgery or other interventions.
-If a condition is severe, it may require open vascular surgery or endovascular interventions, such as angioplasty or stents.
+Varicose veins or leg ulcers caused by leg problems may need intensive medical treatment, surgery or other interventions.
+If a condition — such as peripheral vascular disease — is severe, it may require open vascular surgery or endovascular interventions, such as angioplasty or stents.

 Explore Treatment Options at The Iowa Clinic

 You can learn more about treatment options for various vascular conditions on our Vascular Surgery Services & Treatments page.
 We also recommend completing our vein assessment form to start a conversation with one of our specialists and take the first step toward better health.